stellar/stellar-cli/FULL_HELP_DOCS.md

 ## `stellar tx new account-merge`

-Transfers the XLM balance of an account to another account and removes the source account from the ledger Threshold: High
+Transfers the XLM balance of an account to another account and removes the source account from the ledger

 **Usage:** `stellar tx new account-merge [OPTIONS] --source-account <SOURCE_ACCOUNT> --account <ACCOUNT>`